Securing the Computer Security Course: Discovering a Session Hijacking Vulnerability in EPFL's COM-301 Website

 From investigations to vulnerability identification

 At first sight, finding any relevant security issue in COM-301 didn't appear trivial at all due to how narrow the attack surface was.
 There were only the three aforementioned homework websites, which incorporated very limited functionalities with only two distinct possible user inputs: the solution (flag) submission and a homework file upload.
 At this point, it was obvious that many common vulnerability classes would basically not exist in such a small surface.
+Given the described features, the most obvious candidates still worth trying were the below:

 1. Server-side-related injections in the solution input field.
 E.g., SQL injection if the solution is checked through an SQL query; command injection in case the flag is validated within an OS command, etc.